Where is your money?

 Even better news for Stephen, once we found out where it was, we also realised he was paying about three times more in fees than he needed to - and his return (partly because of those charges) had been pretty awful.
 So he moved the money on.

 He is now the owner of an up-to-the-minute, low-cost, flexible pension plan, with a provider of notable reputation.
 And (for the record) he's no longer stressed about it all.
 He's back to getting on with his life.

 Tracking down older pension funds is important for lots of reasons.
 But most importantly:

 It's your money!

-However, unless you know exactly what's going on, how can you be sure?
+Not all old products are 'bad'.
+And some providers have modernised their older plans anyway.
+But, until you know exactly what's going on, how can you be sure?